-1. Original invoices will be mailed to the billing address stated on Customer’s credit application.
+- Original invoices will be mailed to the billing address stated on Customer’s credit application.
 Payment is due upon receipt.
-Any invoice (outstanding balance) not paid according to Penhall’s terms will be considered past due and subject to service charge(s) at a rate of 18% per annum (1½ % per month), or the maximum amount allowed by law, whichever is higher.
+Any invoice not paid according will accrue interest at a rate of 18% per annum (1½ % per month), or the maximum amount allowed by law, whichever is higher.
 Retention is not allowed.
 A $50.00 fee shall be assessed for each returned check.
-Customer shall pay all collection costs, including, but not limited to, attorneys’ fees, expert witnesses’ fees, and court costs, in addition to all other sums due.
-Should any account become past due, Customer’s right to purchase on credit may be suspended at the sole discretion of Penhall.
+Customer shall pay all costs of collection, including, without limitation, reasonable attorneys’ fees and costs of court.
+Should any account become past due, Customer’s ability to purchase on credit may be suspended at the sole discretion of Penhall.

-5. Unless otherwise agreed to in writing prior to Penhall’s performance of services, and subject to general industry practice, the services provided by Penhall do not include: layout, flagging and barricades, traffic control, dust and water control, utilities (cut, cap and demo), protective covers, shoring, scaffolding, work with hazardous materials, ventilation, earthwork, repair of pavement scarring, pile extraction, salvage for others, delays or accelerations, testing inspections, permits, sales and use tax, bonds, and surface preparation.
+- Unless otherwise agreed to in writing prior to Penhall’s performance of services, and subject to general industry practice, the services provided by Penhall do not include: layout, flagging and barricades, traffic control, dust and water control, utilities (cut, cap and demo), protective covers, shoring, scaffolding, work with hazardous materials, ventilation, earthwork, repair of pavement scarring, pile extraction, salvage for others, delays or accelerations, testing inspections, permits, sales and use tax, bonds, and surface preparation.

-8. Penhall shall have no duty or obligation to defend or indemnify Customer or any third party for any and all claims, allegations, actions, suits, arbitrations, administrative proceedings, regulatory proceedings, or other legal proceedings, causes of action, demands, costs, judgments, liens, stop payment notices, penalties, liabilities, damages, losses, anticipated losses of revenue, and expenses (including, but not limited to, any fees of accountants, attorneys, experts, or other professionals, or investigation expenses), or losses of any kind or nature whatsoever, whether actual, threatened, or alleged, arising out of, resulting from, or in any way (either directly or indirectly) related to the work or services provided by Penhall, except to extent caused by Penhall.
+- Penhall shall have no duty or obligation to defend or indemnify Customer or any third party for any and all claims, allegations, actions, suits, arbitrations, administrative proceedings, regulatory proceedings, or other legal proceedings, causes of action, demands, costs, judgments, liens, stop payment notices, penalties, liabilities, damages, losses, anticipated losses of revenue, and expenses (including, but not limited to, any fees of accountants, attorneys, experts, or other professionals, or investigation expenses), or losses of any kind or nature whatsoever, whether actual, threatened, or alleged, arising out of, resulting from, or in any way (either directly or indirectly) related to the work or services provided by Penhall, except to extent caused by Penhall.

 TERMS SPECIFIC TO SCANNING SERVICES